TCLee-tech/Training-custom-ML-model-with-Vertex-AI/README.md

   - [gcloud storage cp](https://cloud.google.com/sdk/gcloud/reference/storage/cp)

 To upload a dataset from your local computer to Google Cloud Storage, use the syntax `gcloud storage cp [source url] gs://[GCS bucket name]`.
-  - use the full [source url path] from the "Properties" option of the right-click menu for the file/folder.
+  - for a Windows desktop, use the full [source url path] from the "Properties" option of the right-click menu for the file/folder.
   - if upload is successful, an output "Completed files number of files/total number of files | xxx/xxxB" would be printed in the terminal.
   - succeessful upload can also be verified from the Google Cloud Console > Cloud Storage > [Bucket] content.
   - either the gcloud CLI or Cloud Shell can be used to upload a local dataset.